The Sinister Secret of Saltmarsh: Reception

+Anders Swenson reviewed The Sinister Secret of Saltmarsh for Different Worlds magazine and stated that "Overall, I like The Sinister Secret of Saltmarsh.
+It is nice to explore a house for a change.
+If modules U2 and U3 are as good as this one they should turn out to form a solid campaign."

 The module was positively reviewed in Issue No. 35 of White Dwarf magazine by Jim Bambra, who scored it 9 out of 10 and described it as entertaining and interesting.
 Bambra criticized how the first-level characters provided with the module come equipped with magic items: "I fail to see how this can be justified, as the module is not difficult enough to warrant the bestowal of magic before play even begins.
 Magic items should be found by players as treasure and not come as handouts from the DM."
 Bambra noted that the adventure's main thrust engages the players' problem solving skills, forcing them to piece clues together, and that the encounters in the adventure should present no problems to an intelligent party.
 Overall, he felt that "TSR (UK) are to be congratulated on their first module, the series should prove to be interesting and entertaining."

+David S. Turk reviewed The Sinister Secret of Saltmarsh for Fantasy Gamer magazine and stated that "In conclusion, the module is a strong one.
+With proper dungeon mastering and an ever-watchful group of player characters, this module is superior and quite enjoyable.
+It will surprise even the dungeon master with its creative story and twisting plot.
+I recommend it."

 The module was ranked the 27th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004.
 Freelance gaming author James Maliszewski calls it "one of the best low-level modules ever written for Dungeons & Dragons" and "a superb example of adventure design".
 He listed the positive elements of the module as "the very matter-of-fact way it portrays a fantasy world" and the new spin it gives to "the standard low-level D&D tropes".

 Ken Denmead of Wired listed the module as one of the "Top 10 D&D Modules I Found in Storage This Weekend".
 According to Denmead, this was "the Scooby Doo episode of D&D modules.
 Instead of a good old dungeon crawl, players got to explore a big old spooky house, and deal with all sorts of annoying wandering monsters, as well as traps and illusions."

+Scott Taylor of Black Gate in 2015 rated the Saltmarsh series as #10 in "The Top 10 Campaign Adventure Module Series of All Time, saying "If you've never played it, I highly recommend you do."